¿Quién salió con John F. Kennedy?

 Gene Tierney

 Gene Eliza Tierney (Nueva York, 19 de noviembre de 1920-Houston, 6 de noviembre de 1991) fue una actriz de cine, teatro y televisión estadounidense, famosa por su belleza.
 Según el productor Darryl F. Zanuck, sería «incuestionablemente la mujer más bella de la historia del cine».
-Gene Tierney demostró además ser una de las mejores actrices de su generación, en títulos como El fantasma y la señora Muir (1947), El filo de la navaja (1946) o Que el cielo la juzgue (1945).
+Demostró además ser una de las mejores actrices de su generación, en títulos como Que el cielo la juzgue (1945), El filo de la navaja (1946) o The Ghost and Mrs. Muir (1947).

 Leer más...